PGM-Lab/InferPy/docker/README.md

 $ ./run
 ```

-Then, a linux shell is open
+Then, a linux shell is open.
+Afterwards you may open a python interpreter
+and start using inferpy:

 ```